Typing

-Typing is the process of entering or inputting text by pressing keys on a typewriter, computer keyboard, mobile phone, or calculator, Laptop keys.
+Typing is the process of entering or inputting text by pressing keys on a typewriter, computer keyboard, mobile phone, or calculator.
 It can be distinguished from other means of text input, such as handwriting and speech recognition; text can be in the form of letters, numbers and other symbols.
 The world's first typist was Lillian Sholes from Wisconsin in the United States, the daughter of Christopher Latham Sholes, who invented the first practical typewriter.

 User interface features such as spell checker and autocomplete serve to facilitate and speed up typing and to prevent or correct errors the typist may make.

 Techniques

 Hunt and peck

 Hunt and peck (two-fingered typing) is a common form of typing in which the typist presses each key individually.
 In the purest form of the method, the typist finds each key by sight on the fly, and uses only one or two fingers (typically the index fingers).
 Although good accuracy may be achieved, the use of this method may also prevent the typist from being able to see what has been typed without glancing away from the keys, and any typing errors that are made may not be noticed immediately.
 Since only a few fingers are used in this technique, the fingers move much greater distances than in touch typing.